ZXShady/zxshady.github.io/ufcs.md

 ### Why clang?

-Because this is my second time actually messing with it so I am a bit familiar and I am on windows not a linux distro so I don't want to face the pain that is MingW, and the GCC codebase in my eyes is less clean than Clang.
+Because this is my second time actually messing with it so I am a bit familiar, and I am on windows not a linux distro so I don't want to face the pain that is MingW, and the GCC codebase in my eyes is less clean than Clang.

 ### Changes made

-I used VsCodium with Clangd to edit the clang codebase because Visual Studio kept crashing when I opened the solution.
+I used VSCodium with Clangd to edit the clang codebase because Visual Studio kept crashing when I opened the solution.

 1. The flags